Current PhD research at Cambridge and Groningen

 Because of their focus on income and wealth, philosophers have neglected the position of financial institutions among the major social and political institutions of a capitalist society.
 In the dissertation, I introduce the idea of a monetary constitution to explain the crucial role of the authority over money creation.
 This authority is not entirely in public hands, as proponents of socialism or full reserve banking require.
 Nor is it entirely in private hands as libertarian free bankers would ideally have it.
 Instead, the supply of money to the economy takes place through a hierarchical order of money creation.
 Money issued by the central bank stands at the top of the hierarchy.
 Below it, private financial institutions issue different forms of credit money.
 In this sense, the monetary constitution is a hybrid of both public and private authority over money.

 I discuss the monetary constitution as part of an argument for more extensive public control over private money creation.
 Complementing my discussion of economic inequality, the dissertation explores a range of objections to banking systems as they exist today.
 I discuss environmental sustainability, the effects on business cycles, financial instability and the political power of the banks.
 I end with a discussion of the public authority over money as governed by existing constitutional structures of central bank independence.
-You can find an extended dissertation abstract here.
+You can find the dissertation here and an extended dissertation abstract here.

 In my research, I criticize and extend analytic political theory, while also engaging with relevant empirical disciplines.
 This fits my own academic background, which is predominantly philosophical, but also spans the disciplines of psychology, economics, the history and philosophy of science, and the history of political thought.
 I will draw on these different disciplines in my future research on banking reform, to which I now turn.

 Future research: Economic inequality and banking reform